10rcunSensoy1/Real-Time-Weather-App/README.md

 # 🌦️ Real-Time Weather App

 Real-Time Weather App is a modern Android application that allows users to check up-to-date weather conditions for any city around the world.
-It uses the OpenWeatherMap API to fetch real-time data such as temperature, humidity, wind speed, and weather status.
+It uses the "WeatherAPI.com" of API to fetch real-time data such as temperature, humidity, wind speed, and weather status.

 ---